About the service

 HIV rapid testing drop-in and outreach sessions will be held:

-- Tuesday 23rd January, 6 pm to 8 pm at our Huddersfield Office, Marten House, Fern Street East, St Andrew's Road, Huddersfield HD1 6SB, press the buzzer for the first floor meeting rooms.
-No appointment needed just drop in.
+- Monday 23rd April 2018, 6 pm to 8 pm at our Huddersfield Office - Marten House, Fern Street East, St Andrew's Road, Huddersfield HD1 6SB, press the buzzer for First Floor meeting rooms.
+We are running an Access All Areas Clinic, so as well as a rapid HIV test you can have a full sexual health screening, and a chat with someone around GMT and alcohol if wanted.
+It is completely confidential and non judgmental, no appointment needed just drop in.

-- Monday 29th January 2018, 12 noon to 2 pm at the Empire Adult Cinema Huddersfield
+- Tuesday 24th April 2018, 2 pm to 4 pm at the Empire Adult Cinema Huddersfield.

-- Wednesday 31st January 2018, 2 pm to 4 pm at the Plastic Ivy Sauna Dewsbury, also offering full sexual health screening.
+- Wednesday 25th April 2018, 2 pm to 4 pm at the Plastic Ivy Sauna Dewsbury.

-- Wednesday 31st January 2018, 6 pm to 8 pm at our Halifax Office, Voluntary Action Calderdale, Hall Street, Halifax HX1 5AY, press buzzer number 8 for the Brunswick Centre, also offering full sexual health screening if wanted.
+- Monday 30th April 2018, 6 pm to 8 pm at our Halifax Office - VAC, Hall Street, Halifax HX1 5AY, press buzzer no. 8 for Brunswick.
+A full sexual health screening also available if wanted.
 No appointment needed just drop in.

 What happens when I come in?